npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_renaming_payees.md

 1. In the top menu select **View** > **Go to Payee Settings**. <br/>This opens a window with a list of payees.

-2. From the list on the left, select a payee you wish to rename.
+2. From the list on the left, select a payee you want to rename.

 3. Click **Rename**. <br/>This displays a field with the current name that you can change.
     {% include image.html file="PayeesEdit.png" alt="Editing a payee" %}